 excerpt from Steven Pressfield’s book, The Warrior Ethos

-Alexander is physically showing his men that he is fighting and bleeding alongside them.
-Even as a leader, he is showing them that he is sacrificing for them, loyal to them, and willing to spill his blood for the common cause.
+Alexander physically displayed to his men that he was fighting and bleeding alongside them.
+Even as a leader, he was showing them that he was sacrificing for them, loyal to them, and willing to spill his blood for the common cause.
 This is how a true brother should act.

 A Band of Brothers